• Skip to primary navigation

 Protein Hot Chocolate Ingredients & Tested Substitutions

 • Cocoa Powder: You can use unsweetened cocoa powder or cacao powder to infuse more chocolatey flavor into this hot protein shake.
-You can also use your favorite hot chocolate mix if you prefer.
 Note that if you use cacao powder you may need to add additional maple syrup as cacao can be on the more bitter side.

 • Vanilla Extract: Use a high quality vanilla extract for best results.